fernyb/FBDistributedNotification/README.markdown

 A Ruby Gem to send notifications via [NSDistributedNotificationCenter](NSDistributedNotificationCenter)

-The FB in FBDistribuedNotification stands for Fernando Barajas not Facebook.
+The FB in FBDistributedNotification stands for Fernando Barajas not Facebook.